 b.
 In controversy they shall stand as judges: The priests of ancient Israel could also serve as judges or mediators.
 This was because they were supposed to be well versed in the laws and statutes of God, and able to apply them in given situations.

 i.
 “The judicial role of the religious functionaries in Israel has a long history.
 Deuteronomy 33:10 perceives this role as a natural corollary to the Levites’ teaching responsibilities.”
 (Block)

 c.
 They shall keep My laws and My statutes: The priests were also called to live lives of obedience to God.
 This was to be true of their appointed meetings for worship, teaching, and sacrifice and also of God’s appointed Sabbaths.

 “They shall not defile themselves by coming near a dead person.
 Only for father or mother, for son or daughter, for brother or unmarried sister may they defile themselves.
 After he is cleansed, they shall count seven days for him.
 And on the day that he goes to the sanctuary to minister in the sanctuary, he must offer his sin offering in the inner court,” says the Lord GOD.

 a.
-They shall not defile themselves by coming near a dead person: As was true of the priests commanded by Moses, so it was to be of the priests in the time of Ezekiel’s temple.
-They were to avoid dead bodies and carcasses.
-Theirs was to be a ministry of life, not death.
+They shall not defile themselves by coming near a dead person: As was true of the priests commanded by Moses, so it is to be of the priests in the time of Ezekiel’s temple.
+They are to avoid dead bodies and carcasses.
+Theirs will be a ministry of life, not death.

 i.
 “There would be individuals entering the Millennium with natural bodies from the tribulation period.
 These, of course, would ultimately die physically, though physical life would be much longer during the Millennium (cf. Isaiah 65:20).”
 (Alexander)